 - Pasta water – your pasta water must taste like the sea, so make sure to add a generous amount of salt.
 This is the only way to season the pasta perfectly.
 Reserve about 1 cup of it after cooking your noodles in case you need it to thin out the sauce.

 - Pasta Note – The sauce is enough to perfectly coat 17.6 oz or 500 grams package of pasta, a standard artisan Italian package.
-Regular store bough brands are usually 16 oz or one pound bag, in which case you’ll just end up with extra saucy noodles and I don’t know anyone who ever had a problem with that.
+Regular store bough brands are usually 16 oz or 1 pound bag, in which case you’ll just end up with extra saucy noodles and I don’t know anyone who ever had a problem with that.

-How to Make Vegan Pasta Sauce from Scratch:
+How to Make Pomodoro Sauce

 - Caramelize a large onion and add some Italian flavor with a good pinch of fennel seeds.